jetspiking/Pimage/README.md

 # Pimage

 Swap every pixel from your favorite .png for a number in Pi!
+When the maximum precision is reached it starts again from the beginning (only when resolution is higher than 100.000 pixels).

 **Usage**